 A: After pre-approval, finding the right home can take anywhere from a few weeks to a few months, depending on inventory and your criteria.
 Once under contract, most closings take 30–45 days.
 Get full timing details on the Buyer FAQs page.

-Q: Do I need a home inspection?
+Q: Do you need a home inspection?

 A: Yes.
 An inspection can reveal issues you can't see, like roof, foundation, or HVAC problems, and helps you make informed decisions before closing.
 I work with trusted inspectors across the Piedmont Triad.
 Read more buyer protections in the Buyer FAQs.